 Checking your credit score or credit rating is a bit different depending on where you live.
 The general idea of credit scoring, however, is the same around the world.
 It’s a score that determines how much of a risk a person (or business) is when applying for a loan or line of credit.
 It can be a good idea to check what your credit score is so that you have an idea of how potential lenders will view your credit-worthiness.

-To to find out how to check your credit score in your country click here:
+To find out how to check your credit score in your country, check out the following links:

 Otherwise, keep reading to learn more.

 If you’ve ever paid ongoing bills, applied for a credit card, or taken out a loan, you will have a personal credit score.
 This score allows future lenders to determine how likely you are to manage your debts effectively.

 Credit scores and credit ratings are often used interchangeably.
 While they serve a similar purpose, they do have some slight differences.
 Keep in mind that every credit agency has its own method of determining credit risk; scores, ratings, and terminology may differ between them.

 A credit score is a number usually somewhere between 0 and 1000 that indicates how ‘credit-worthy’ an individual (or business) is.
 Each credit agency may have a different scale by which they judge credit-worthiness.
 Your credit score is calculated through a combination of five main factors: payment history, total amount owed, the length of your credit history, types of credit, and new credit.
 While there are many credit scoring models, the most common in the US is known as FICO and used by most major financial institutions.